qqttss/Feed-Reader-Testing/README.md

 In this project, a web-based application that reads RSS feeds is given.
 A number of tests are written against the application using Jasmine.
 These will test the underlying business logic of the application as well as the event handling and DOM manipulation.

-Tests were added in jasmine/spec/feedreader.js.
+Tests are added in jasmine/spec/feedreader.js.
 The following tests are included:

 1. RSS feeds are defined and not empty.